universvm/obsidian-pandoc-templates/README.md

 ## Contributing

-Do you have an Academic Pandoc Template?
+Do you have a Pandoc Template?
 Open a pull request!

 Templates should be added in the following formats:

 ```
 TemplateName/
 ├─ example/
+│  ├─ TemplateName.md
-│  ├─ example.md
+│  ├─ TemplateName.pdf
-│  ├─ example.pdf
+│  ├─ TemplateName.png
-│  ├─ example.png
+│  ├─ LICENSE
 ├─ TemplateName.tex
 ├─ README
 ├─ TemplateName.sty